 If you’ve been dealing with a fussy eater for a while, it can take time to see results.
 Don’t give up – keep exposing your kids to new and different foods using these tips.
 And remember to not be hard on yourself.
 Your aim is for your kids to be varied eaters, not perfect eaters.

 Are you dealing with a fussy eater?
-Our Naturopath, Susan can help you!
+Our Naturopath, Sarah can help you!